-Surface water sampling required by the SWMP was contracted and completed in 2014.
+Surface water sampling required by the SWMP was contracted and completed in 2015.
 This sampling evaluates the 4 major cantonment drainages (B-Ditch, Clover Ditch, Infantry Creek (formerly Central Un-Named Ditch), and Rock Creek).
 The sampling effort detected E. coli and selenium is some areas.
 Attachment 7 provides the results of prior year sampling events.
-Continued monitoring is planned for 2015 as per requirements of the MS4 permit.
-Attachment 6 includes the full surface water sampling report for 2014.
-As part of the new MS4 permit issuance in 2015, we will propose a reduction in monitoring due to historical sampling data.
-The basis for this request is that collected data has shown minimal constituents of concerns.
+Attachment 6 includes the full surface water sampling report for 2015.
+Analytical sampling has been removed from the new permit for 2016.
+Fort Carson will still sample to ensure upstream and downstream water quality remain consistent with previous years.